A cheap and effective way of beating the ransomware bandits

 If you are protecting individual device, it’s one subscription per user.
 However, I think that’s cheap compared with spending “thousands or tens of thousands” trying to get your data back.

 The key thing for me is the ability to roll your whole Dropbox account to a time before the ransomware struck.

 Lets try that again: you get the ability to roll your whole Dropbox account to a time before the ransomware struck.
-With Dropbox Plus you can roll back up to 30 days and 180 days for Dropbox Business.
+With Dropbox Plus you can roll back up to 30 days and 180 days for Dropbox Professional.

 And carry on making the money that you and your people need.

-OK, so maybe you lose a day or two’s work, but which would you rather do, call yesterday’s client and explain (you would be honest with your clients, wouldn’t you?) that
+OK, so maybe you lose a day or two’s work, but which would you rather do: call yesterday’s client and explain (you would be honest with your clients, wouldn’t you?) that

 - Due to an IT problem you couldn’t get access to yesterday’s transaction or